Extended breastfeeding: Guinea-Bissau

 In Guinea-Bissau, the average length of breastfeeding is 22.6 months.

 Asia and Oceania

 India

 In India, mothers commonly breastfed their children until 2 to 3 years of age.
-Cows milk is given in combination with breast milk though use of formula has been on the rise.
+Cow's milk is given in combination with breast milk though use of formula has been on the rise.

 As of November 2012, the Ministry of Women and Child Development, with UNICEF as a technical partner, have kicked off a nationwide campaign to promote exclusive breastfeeding to infants up to the age of six months - one among a series of advisories it is issuing - as part of an awareness program targeted at eradicating malnutrition in the country.
 Indian actor Aamir Khan serves as the brand ambassador, and has acted in numerous televised public service announcements.

 Philippines

 In the Philippines, the Implementing Rules and Regulations of the Milk Code require that breastfeeding be encouraged for babies up to the age of 2 years old or beyond.
 Under the same code, it is illegal to advertise infant formula or breastmilk substitutes intended for children 24 months old and below.
 However, a 2008 WHO survey found that on average, mothers in the Philippines breastfed their babies until 14 months of age, with breastfeeding lasting up to 17 months on average in rural areas.
 Almost 58% of mothers surveyed around the nation were still breastfeeding their babies when the babies were a year old, and 34.2% of mothers were still breastfeeding when their babies were 2 years old.

 In 2012, it was reported that legislation had been introduced which would narrow down the application of the Milk Code (reducing the period recommending against artificial baby foods for babies from 0 to 36 months to 0 to six months only), would lift the restriction on donations of artificial milk products in emergency situations (encouraging mothers with disabilities to shift to milk substitutes instead of encouraging them to continue breastfeeding assisted by support persons), would change the legally mandated lactation break period for breastfeeding mothers from paid to unpaid status, and would remove the ban on milk companies giving away free samples of artificial milk products in the health care system.